Product May Have Been Discontinued

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a wet product containing a significant amount of meat.

-Kirkland Cuts in Gravy is a meat-based canned dog food using a significant amount of chicken as its main source of animal protein, thus earning the brand 5 stars.
+Kirkland Cuts in Gravy is a grain-free meat-based canned dog food using a significant amount of chicken as its main source of animal protein, thus earning the brand 5 stars.

 A Final Word